1Syler/nextpvr-importer/README.md

 ## TODO

-* Add filename filtering to remove junk from filename
-* Add pre-fill input for Title, SubTitle, Genre etc
+* Add pre-fill input for Title, SubTitle, Genre etc - WIP
 * Add ability to select a folder to apply filter too
 * Implement saving data to IndexedDB
 * Once the data is saved can implement rescanning for files that failed to be read by FFmpeg
-* Grab details file details from other sources as addition/alternative to FFmpeg when it fails
+* Grab details file details from other sources as addition/alternative to FFmpeg when it fails - WIP